Out of Many Scattered Things: Epistolaric Empiricism

 Whew.
 Okay.
 GREAT.

 First.
 I can’t believe that you’re ransoming your thoughts for details on my mathematical history.
-I literally cannot believe that.
+Ha!
 It’s making my day.

 Second.
-If you’re going to be ransoming thoughts, at least hold out for something slightly better.
-There’s got to be something else you want to know.
+If you’re going to be ransoming thoughts, at least hold out for something better.
+There’s got to be more you want to know.
 My favorite color is all of them.
-My favorite day is Tuesday because people forget about Tuesday all the time and I anthropomorphize things too much, including days of the week so I end up feeling sympathy for Tuesday for some poorly explained reasons.
+My favorite day is Tuesday because people forget about Tuesday all the time and I anthropomorphize things too much, including days of the week so I end up feeling sympathy for Tuesday.
 My favorite philosopher is Nietzsche.
 My favorite book is much too embarrassing for me to report to you at this juncture so don’t even ask me, stop it, stop it right now, okay fine, we’ll compromise; I’ll tell you if you guess it.
-Did you guess 20,000 Leagues Under The Sea?
+Did you guess Twenty Thousand Leagues Under The Sea?
 You did?
 You’re wrong.
-Too topical these days.
+Too topical.
 Did you guess Frankenstein?
 You’re also wrong.
 Did you guess Jurassic Park?
 Excuse me, but I have better taste than that.
 Or do I?

 Third.
-My mathematically history is really not very exciting, I’m sorry to report.
-I have [since you’re apparently intent upon wresting the details out of me] picked up the typical array of college level mathematics along my adventures in higher education...multivariable calculus, differential equations, linear algebra, and more statistics than one could shake a stick at.
+My mathematical history is pretty boring, I’m sorry to report.
+I have [since you’re intent upon wresting the details out of me] picked up the typical array of college level mathematics along my adventures in higher education...multivariable calculus, differential equations, linear algebra, and more statistics than one could shake a stick at.
 That’s pretty much it for pure and applied math.
-As for the physical chemistry side of things, I picked it up here and there—I have taken both undergrad and graduate level P-Chem, so I was a little bit disingenuous about that.
-Ultimately, though, I can follow your math because I’ve spent the past month obsessively spending all of my free time trying to understand the available literature on string theory, dimensional rifts, dimensional transit, and the topology of the quantum foam.
-I give Kat a lot of credit for holding my hand for several weeks [again, just to be clear, I did not show Kat your unpublished theorizing].
+As for the P-chem side of things, I keep encountering it; I’ve come at it from the physics side, the chemistry side, the biochemistry side, the biomechanics side; that’s probably why my notation looks weird[ly charming!] to you.
+Ultimately, though, I can follow your math because I’ve spent the past month obsessively reading all available literature on string theory, dimensional rifts, dimensional transit, and the topology of the quantum foam.
+I give Kat a lot of credit for holding my hand for several weeks [again, to be clear, I did not show Kat your unpublished theorizing].
 Long story short, I’m just interested in this sort of thing and possessed of a lot of raw processing power when it comes to my cerebral cortex.

 Fourth.
 My publication history is a little all over the map; it’s true.
-I did switch fields from neuroscience to biomedical engineering and before that, yes, I did dabble in bioethics/philosophy just a bit, but certainly my most substantial work has been in the field of tissue regeneration, and that’s where I’ve been publishing (last-author style) for about four years or so.
+I did switch fields from organic chem/biochemistry to biomedical engineering/neurobiomechanics and before that, yes, I did dabble in bioethics just a bit, but my most substantial work has been in the field of tissue regeneration, and that’s where I’ve been publishing (last-author style) for about four years or so.
 In terms of understanding me, as a scientist, you should probably just look at the spread of years from 2007 to present, because that spans the last two years of my PhD.
-I’ve been a PI for four years now (to anticipate and avoid your next question—I didn’t do a post-doc because my funding situation worked out).
+I’ve been a PI for four years now (to anticipate and avoid your next question—I didn’t do a postdoc because my funding situation worked out).
 In order to answer your implied question, technically speaking, the main thrust of my lab is breaking the limits of cellular senescence while avoiding neoplastic transformation.
 We work in cell lines.
 It’s…less exciting than exobiology.
 And so.
 Here we are.

 Fifth.
 Charming?
 Because there’s more where that came from.
 More science charm, that is.
-I have an endless supply.
-Send me those notes!
+I have an endless supply!

 Comments